rajkumarananthu/workspace/Python/std_python.md

 - Methods in a class are defined/declared using `def` keyword.
 And first argument of every method is `self` the object itself.
 - Methods with leading and trailing '\_\_' are special methods like `\_\_init\_\_` which is used to initialize the object.
-- There are different kinds of methods like static methods etc., we define such methods using something called decoraters.
+- There are different kinds of methods like static methods etc., we define such methods using something called decorators.
   ex: `@staticmethod`
 ##### Exceptions
 - If an error occurs in your program, an exception is raised and the program is terminated with a trace-back message.